knjk04/knjk04/README.md

 ### Sponsoring the Books API

-I hate to ask for money, but the costs of running Azure Blob Storage for our Books API is prohibitive.
-It's currently at $65 a month.
+I hate to ask for money, but the costs of running Azure Blob Storage for our Books API is prohibitive for me at $65 a month.
 If you're willing and are able to donate towards our development costs, it would greatly appreciated and beneficial to supporting our development.
 See the [sponsorship page](https://github.com/sponsors/knjk04/dashboard).